Abdul2/Auth100/README.md

 # <h1> Auth100 </h1>

-<h2> This is a simple Go programme that implements a file bases authentications.
+<h3> This is a simple Go programme that implements a file based authentications.

-I am not sure I have looked hard enough but could not find much resource
+I am not sure I have looked hard enough but I couldn't find much resource

-on simple authentication and since i needed simple authentication, ii decided
+on simple authentication and since i needed simple authentication, i decided

 to write a module.

 this work is under development but good enough to use for development

-work. </h2>
+work. </h3>

 <h1> what does it do </h1>